 The fair values of unlisted shares and other equity securities are measured by using the most appropriate method in accordance with specific circumstances.
-Fair value is measured by using the discount cash flow method or the adjusted market value method with adjustments to the market value using the PBR, price book-value ratio, if necessary.
+Those fair values are measured by using the discounted cash flow method or the adjusted market value method with adjustments to the market value using the PBR, price bookvalue ratio, if necessary.